i-am-grub/MultiGP_Toolkit/docs/usage/fpvscores/index.rst

    :maxdepth: 2
    :caption: Contents:

-We have partnered with `FPVScores <https://fpvscores.com/>`_, a Live FPV Race Solution, to provide a platform to host your race results!
+We have partnered with `FPVScores <https://fpvscores.com/>`_ to provide a platform to host your race results!

 .. image:: mgp_link.png
         :width: 1000